-We've been told for decades to hold the salt at the dinner table for the sake of our hearts and blood pressure.
-The anti-salt campaign has blurred the picture about what salt actually does for us—besides making everything taste better.
+We've been told for decades to hold the salt at the dinner table for the sake of our hearts and blood pressure1.
+But salt moderation and restriction are two very different things.
+The anti-salt campaign has people anti-salt and has blurred the picture about what salt actually does for us—besides making everything taste better.

 What happens when we aren't getting the salt we need?

 When we become depleted in salt, the brain seems to react by sensitizing the reward system—and not just the reward system for salt, but the same reward system4 that drives us to other pleasurable activities.
 The purpose of that sensitization3 is that when we eat salt it induces a greater reward than usual, leading to an increased intake of salt.